-Slide 52 - Consultation and concurrence

-Members of tribal communities represented in archival collections should be consulted by archives administration about decisions and policies for the acquisition, handling, and use of archival material related to their own cultural heritage, for reasons discussed below.

-Slide 53 - Native American values and perspectives

-The fundamental concepts of knowledge, information, and ownership can differ significantly from one culture to another.
+- Consultation and concurrence in decisions and policies Members of tribal communities represented in archival collections should be consulted by archives administration about decisions and policies for the acquisition, handling, and use of archival material related to their own cultural heritage, for reasons discussed below. - Understanding Native American values and perspectives The fundamental concepts of knowledge, information, and ownership can differ significantly from one culture to another.
 For example, in some cultures, the idea of preserving material in an archive separate from the context in which it was meant to be used is antithetical to natural lifecycles of objects.
-Understanding indigenous knowledge systems can help non-indigenous institutions to develop policies that respect the needs and perspectives of indigenous community member.

-Slide 54 - Rethinking accessibility and use

-Most archival institutions strive to make their material as openly accessible to as many people as possible.
+Understanding indigenous knowledge systems can help non-indigenous institutions to develop policies that respect the needs and perspectives of indigenous community members.
+For more on indigenous ways of knowing, see Indigenous Research and Knowledge in North America (University of Colorado Boulder Libraries, 2022). - Rethinking public accessibility and use Most archival institutions strive to make their material as openly accessible to as many people as possible.
 However, open access to Native American materials may violate cultural protocols for information-sharing.
 In some indigenous cultures, information is only shared with certain groups of people or at specified times.
 For example, in some communities in the Great Lakes region, some stories are only meant to be told when there is snow on the ground.